WayToRussia.Net Guide to Russia

 4. A private invitation certificate ("izveshchenie" or "priglashenie") from the local OVIR office (immigration officials) in Russia (for Moscow this certificate is issued by a local police department).
 The person who's inviting you must obtain this certificate for you in OVIR and send the original certificate to you.
 When you come to Russia, you can only live at this person's place.

-Effective from not so long ago, American male citizens also need to fill in a very strange paper (called "a supplement to visa application form) to make sure they will not be spying in Russia.
+American male citizens also need to fill in a very strange paper (called "a supplement to visa application form") to make sure they will not be spying in Russia.
 It should be presented along with the other documents to paranoid consulate officials.
 You can see it here (Adobe Acrobat format).
-See what one person posted to us in response to this sentence in the end of this page.

 We strongly recommend you to obtain the appropriate invitation ("visa support" or "tourist confirmation") first and only after that fill in the visa application form and submit all documents.